 (0:05) You make that sound like it's an easy question, like this is a starter question.
-But it’s actually very hard.
+But it’s

 So that's a good question, I think free will is...